How To Make Money From Property - Buy & Hold Strategy

 - Get advice if you are not comfortable that you have the time or expertise to follow the steps below

 - If you want capital growth, focus on Location location location!
-Property close to the CBD, transport, beaches, schools and major shopping centres generally out perform other areas
+Property close to the CBD, transport, beaches, schools and major shopping centre's generally outperformed other areas

 - Research the property and the area.
 Know what other houses have sold for, what the future plans are for the area, what houses in the surrounding suburbs are worth.
 You can make good money from buying in a suburb that is next to or in between higher priced suburbs

 - Purchase for the right price.
-Time and time again this is where I see people make the most money
+Time and time again this is where I see people making the most money

 - Have a clear time frame that isn’t too short